cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_bagchi_debaleena_final-project_purple.md

 extremely relevant for my historical reconstruction and added my inferences next to the entries.

+Table 1.
+Mentions of canvas in Ms. Fr.
+640 and the inferences I draw from them.

 <table>
 <colgroup>
 <col style="width: 50%" />